 Students who participate in undergraduate research, creative and scholarly activities:

 Pitt-Johnstown SPACE provides a forum for students from all disciplines to present their research, creative or scholarly projects to the University community.
 The annual symposium is held in April at the Living-Learning Center.
 Funded by Conemaugh Health System.
 Learn More >

 SPUR-Biodiversity is a summer program providing students with intensive undergraduate research experiences under the mentorship of Pitt-Johnstown faculty.
 Students work for eight weeks on projects in the campus nature area.
 The program is funded by the Alice Waters Thomas Fund of The Community Foundation for the Alleghenies.

 Undergraduate research encompasses intellectual, creative and/or scholarly activities in which the student and faculty member have a partnership.
 Ultimately these projects may be disseminated locally, regionally, or nationally, but the real hallmark of an undergraduate research project is that it allows students a chance to experience their discipline outside of their textbooks.
 Pitt-Johnstown has established a fund to support faculty-student research, scholarship, and creative activities.
 Click here for a list of some of the recently funded projects.

 The undergraduate research experience at Pitt-Johnstown benefits from a highly successful collaboration with the Windber Research Institute (WRI).
 WRI, which has distinguished itself through its pioneering research and programs in areas including breast cancer, health promotion, and disease prevention, is a key player in the future health and well-being of people all over the world.
-The highly successful collaboration connects Pitt-Johnstown faculty and students with WRI scientists on projects including research into prostate cancer in African American men and ongoing exchange of research interests, student internships, and real-world opportunities.
+The collaboration connects Pitt-Johnstown faculty and students with WRI scientists on projects, student internships, and real-world opportunities.